TZWwww/PROPHET/README.md

 - Ideal for researchers developing RAG systems, causal reasoning models, or forecasting tools.

 ---
-We are now addressing the Arxiv issue, the paper is coming soon!!!
+We are now addressing the Arxiv issue.
+We temporarily put the paper here: https://github.com/TZWwww/PROPHET/blob/main/paper.pdf